News

-An analysis of the Patient Protection and Affordable Care Act (PPACA), commonly known as Obamacare, has unveiled massive fraud that could be costing American taxpayers billions of dollars, the Government Accountability Office (GAO) said in a report released on Dec.
+An analysis of the Patient Protection and Affordable Care Act (PPACA), commonly known as Obamacare, has unveiled massive fraud that could be costing U.S. taxpayers billions of dollars, the Government Accountability Office (GAO) said in a report released on Dec.
 3.

 Under the program, the federal government pays credits to health insurance companies, called advance premium tax credit (APTC), on behalf of eligible Obamacare participants to reduce their monthly premium payments.
-In plan year 2024, almost $124 billion in such credits is estimated to have been paid out to insurance companies, accounting for around 19.5 million enrollees.
+In plan year 2024, almost $124 billion in such credits is estimated to have been paid out to insurance companies, accounting for about 19.5 million enrollees.

-The GAO report identified instances of social security number (SSN) abuse involving identity theft and similar fraudulent practices.
+The GAO report identified instances of Social Security number (SSN) abuse involving identity theft and similar fraudulent practices.

 GAO’s analysis identified more than 29,000 SSNs that had insurance coverage with APTC for more than 365 days in plan year 2023, suggesting that these social security numbers could be used by multiple Obamacare enrollees.

-For plan year 2024, GAO identified almost 66,000 SSNs that had more than 366 days of coverage.
+For plan year 2024, the GAO identified almost 66,000 SSNs that had more than 366 days of coverage.

 The report also revealed that the SSNs of deceased individuals were being used to get benefits.